justin-marian/min-risc-v/README.md

 - **Signals:**
   - **Data Memory:** Reads/writes data from/to memory, facilitating interaction with the data memory.
   - **Data Address:** Specifies the memory address for data access, determining the location of data in memory.
-  - **Write Data:** Data to be written to memory for store instructions, ensuring proper data storage.
+  - **Write Data:** Data to be written for store instructions, ensuring proper storage.
-  - **MEM/WB Pipeline Register:** Transfers data read from memory or other operation results to the WB stage, enabling seamless data flow within the pipeline.
+  - **MEM/WB Pipeline Register:** Transfers data or operation results to the WB stage for further processing.

 - **Operations:**
-  - Access data memory for load/store instructions, ensuring proper interaction with the data memory.
+  - Accesses data memory for load/store instructions, ensuring proper data interaction.
-  - Read data from memory for load instructions, retrieving necessary data for instruction execution.
+  - Reads data from memory for load instructions, retrieving necessary data.
-  - Write data to memory for store instructions, ensuring proper data storage and management.
+  - Writes data to memory for store instructions, managing storage.
-  - Manage memory-related hazards such as cache misses or contention, ensuring proper synchronization and operation within the pipeline.
+  - Manages memory-related hazards like cache misses or contention, ensuring synchronization and operation.

 **WB (Write Back):** The WB stage completes the instruction execution cycle by writing the final results back to the register file.
 It updates register values based on the instruction's execution, ensuring subsequent instructions have access to the updated data.

 - **Signals:**
   - **Register Write Data:** Result of the operation to be written back to the register file, updating register values for subsequent instructions.
-  - **Write Register:** Specifies the destination register for the write operation, determining where the operation result should be stored.
+  - **Write Register:** Specifies destination register for write operation.
-  - **RegWrite:** Control signal to enable register writing, managing register file updates effectively.
+  - **RegWrite:** Control signal enabling register writing, managing register file updates.

 - **Operations:**
-  - Write back the operation result to the specified register in the register file, updating register values for subsequent instructions.
+  - Writes back operation result to specified register, updating values for subsequent instructions.
-  - Control whether the register write operation should be enabled, ensuring proper register file management and operation within the pipeline.
+  - Controls register write operation, ensuring proper management within pipeline.